5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 In the next article, we’ll describe the do’s and don’ts of Agile based on our experience and industry observation.

-Author: This series of Agile development and testing articles are written by STH author Umair Khalid.
+Author: This series of Agile development and testing articles is written by STH author Umair Khalid.
 He is having 10+ years of experience as a QA manager and Scrum master.

-If you are thinking or in process of adopting your development and testing processes to Agile methodology and have any queries/concerns, feel free to let us know in comments below.
+If you are thinking or in the process of adopting your development and testing processes to Agile methodology and have any queries/concerns, feel free to let us know in the comments section below.
+We would love to hear from you.

 Recommended Reading